awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.CoreComponents.md

 # DynamoDB Core Components<a name="HowItWorks.CoreComponents"></a>

-In DynamoDB, tables, items, and attributes are the core components that you work with\.
+In Amazon DynamoDB, tables, items, and attributes are the core components that you work with\.
 A *table* is a collection of *items*, and each item is a collection of *attributes*\.
 DynamoDB uses primary keys to uniquely identify each item in a table and secondary indexes to provide more querying flexibility\.
 You can use DynamoDB Streams to capture data modification events in DynamoDB tables\.

  There are limits in DynamoDB\.
 For more information, see [Limits in DynamoDB](Limits.md)\.